Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

    > **Note:**
    >
-   > In case that activate fails, update registries to access latest versions of the tools artifacts.
+   > In case that activate fails, update registries to access latest versions of the tools artifacts:
    >
    > ```txt
    > vcpkg x-update-registry --all
    > ```

-1. Deactivate previous configuration
+3. Deactivate previous configuration

    ```txt
    vcpkg deactivate
    ```

-1. Create a new `vcpkg-configuration.json` file with these commands:
+4. Create a new `vcpkg-configuration.json` file with these commands:

    ```txt
    vcpkg new --application